wkhaophong/ENSF692-assignment1/README.md

+## Name : Warisa Khaophong
+* The greatest act of courage is to believe in the beauty of your dreams, even when the world whispers doubt.
 ## 📝 ENSF 692 - Assignment 1 Tasks
 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.